-If the prescription is for a targeted controlled substance as defined in Article ''(5)5 of Chapter 90 of the General Statutes and therapeutic use of the targeted controlled substance will or is expected to exceed a period of 30 days, the physician assistant shall personally consult with the supervising physician prior to prescribing the targeted controlled substance to verify that the prescription is medically appropriate for the patient.
-For as long as a targeted controlled substance is continuously prescribed to the same patient, the physician assistant shall consult with the supervising physician at least once every 90 days to verify that the prescription remains medically appropriate for the patient."
+- "(5) A physician assistant shall personally consult with the supervising physician prior to prescribing a targeted controlled substance as defined in Article 5 of this Chapter when all of the following conditions apply: - a.
+The patient is being treated by a facility that primarily engages in the treatment of pain by prescribing narcotic medications or advertises in any medium for any type of pain management services. - b.
+The therapeutic use of the targeted controlled substance will or is expected to exceed a period of 30 days.

+When a targeted controlled substance prescribed in accordance with this subdivision is continuously prescribed to the same patient, the physician assistant shall consult with the supervising physician at least once every 90 days to verify that the prescription remains medically appropriate for the patient."